bbauska/2025-fight/README.md

 <p>I call bullshit.<br>
 If you don’t know how to think outside the box…<br>
 If you don’t know how to strategize…<br>
-If you don’t know how to fight fire with fire…<br>
-what the hell are we giving you money for?</p>
+If you don’t know how to fight fire with fire…what the hell are we giving you money for?</p>

 <p>Some of us have two or three advanced degrees.<br>
 Some of us have military training.<br>